 Medicare patients should bring their identification cards at the time of each visit.
 In cases of extensive treatment, a suitable payment plan will be arranged to fit individual circumstances; however, our accountant requires that payments not be extended for longer than six months as a general rule.
 In the event of specialty consultation with another physician, the fees incurred for his or her services are separate and apart from our fees and will be charged to you directly by that office.
 Charges for any lab or x-ray studies are also billed separately by those facilities.

 The initial visit to our office is slightly more costly than return visits.
 This extra amount is to cover the cost of preparing your office chart and a more extensive visit.

 Although we try very hard to have a mutual understanding and cooperation with our patients and to give the best possible care, there are still times when problems or complaints may arise.
 We are most anxious to know about these so they may be corrected and avoided in the future.
-Please call the office manager to discuss these needs.
+Please call the Practice Administrator to discuss these needs.

 The relationship between doctor and patient is very special and is built over time through mutual respect and trust.
 With the family physician, this “special relationship” extends to the family unit, as the physician is not only the health provider, but also a friend.
 This respect and trust results in a team approach to recognizing treating and preventing disease.
 We serve as consultants to you by diagnosing your illness suggesting plans for therapy and helping you to understand the illness as it affects you.
 You, then, have the option of accepting or not accepting that advice.
 As such, the ultimate responsibility for your health rests with you.
 We hope that by being responsive to your questions, and informative in our explanation, we can help you to continue to assume increasing responsibility for your healthcare.